ztratar/zachtratar.com/collections/_posts/2020-4-28-introducing-billionaire-board.markdown

 - Who is donating & impact investing into what?
 How much?
 - Are they giving a lot?
 What about compared to their lifetime giving, or their net worth?
 - What are these projects, exactly?
 Are they going well, and is the money being spent well?
-- Are further donations & investments happening in this area?

-## When we don't know
+## How can the public help?

 As I was thinking about these questions, some tweets rolled into my feed — Mark Zuckerberg had just donated a couple hundred million dollars to medical research.
 What did people do?
 They mostly took the opportunity to yell at him.
-There were no questions about the donations, no logical rebuttal of the donations effectiveness, and certainly no thanks.
-Just outrage.

-While many people understandably default to anger in our age of mass inequality, it's also true that Mark has a lifetime goal to "cure all diseases" and has pledged to donate 99% of his wealth to take on the challenge.
+While many people understandably default to anger in our age of mass inequality, it's also true that Mark has a lifetime goal to "cure all diseases" and [has pledged to donate 99% of his wealth](https://billionaireboard.com/billionaires/mark-zuckerberg) to take on the challenge.

-When should we be celebrating vs judging?

-Oddly enough, Billionaires and their foundations also operate with limited information.
+Billionaires don't always have all the answers themselves.
 They contract with research institutes, think tanks, and other institutions to help them answer their fundamental question: “How do I spend this money effectively?”

-Perhaps the public can help foundations identify opportunities!
-In 2016, Jeff Bezos famously posted a “request for ideas” on twitter.
-After thousands of ideas were submitted, Jeff mentioned the process “changed his thinking" on philanthropy.
-Crowdsourcing ideas has also proved useful in numerous innovation challenges, including the competition Bill Gates hosted in search of a cheap toilet design!
+In 2016, Jeff Bezos famously [posted a “request for ideas”](https://twitter.com/jeffbezos/status/875418348598603776?lang=en) on twitter.
+Thousands of ideas were submitted and afterwards Jeff dramatically increased his rate of giving.
+Through an open competition, the public also helped Bill Gates [discover a $350 toilet design](https://www.businessinsider.com/bill-gates-foundation-helps-invent-tiger-toilets-powered-by-worms-2019-1) for developing countries.

-When should we be celebrating vs judging, and can we somehow help?
-I figured it was time to build something and find out.
+Perhaps the public can help foundations identify more opportunities?

 ## Launching BillionaireBoard with COVID-19

 With the help of 15 researchers, [BillionaireBoard](https://billionaireboard.com) launches today as:

-- The first open data-set on billionaires' donations & impact investments.
+- The first open dataset on billionaires' donations & impact investments.
 - A monthly leaderboard to see who has been contributing the most recently.
 - An interactive movement where we, the public, can attempt to improve philanthropy.